-Water has long been known as the “universal solvent”.
-Wherever it goes – in the atmosphere, over the land, through the ground or within man-made delivery and plumbing systems – it picks up chemical and biological hitchhikers along the way.
+Water has long been known as the “universal solvent.”
+Wherever it goes in the atmosphere, over the land, through the ground, or within human-made delivery and plumbing systems, it picks up chemical and biological hitchhikers along the way.
 Your water quality is generally a reflection of where it has been and what it has come in contact with.
-Most of those hitchhikers are relatively harmless, but some can be detrimental to your health, to your appliances, to your belongings and to your pocketbook.
+Most of those hitchhikers are relatively harmless, but some can be detrimental to your health, appliances, belongings, and pocketbook.

 Iron, Sulfur and Manganese

-Iron, sulfur and manganese are abundant in soils and subsurface rock formations.
-Iron in your water can give it a reddish appearance and can cause an unpleasant taste.
+Iron, sulfur, and manganese are abundant in soil and subsurface rock formations.
+Iron in your water can give it a reddish appearance and an unpleasant taste.